nest/nest-simulator/doc/userdoc/guides/nest2_to_nest3/nest3_features/nest3_node_handles.rst

 .. _testing_equality:

 Test of equality
-    You can test if two NodeCollections are equal, i.e. that they contain the same node IDs
+    You can test if two NodeCollections are equal, i.e. that they contain the same node IDs and model(s)

     >>>  nrns == nrns_2
          False